nhiga/base-project/README.md

 # base-project

-A base React project including:
+A base project including:

+- React v16.x
+- Redux
+- React Router
+- Typescript
-- An Express server for API endpoints
+- Express server for server-side rendering and API endpoints
+- Client-side and server-side hot reloading for developement
-- Webpack configuration for client and server side development
+- Webpack with Babel for client and server side code compilation
-- Client and server side hot reloading
+- TSLint
-- ESLint
+- Prettier
+- SASS with PostCSS for CSS processing
+- Jest and Enzyme for unit testing

 ## Table of Contents